List of heads of state of the Soviet Union

 The Constitution of the Soviet Union recognised the Presidium of the Supreme Soviet (between 1938 and 1989) and the earlier Central Executive Committee (CEC) of the Congress of Soviets (between 1922 and 1938) as the highest organs of state authority in the Union of Soviet Socialist Republics (USSR) between legislative sessions.
 Under the 1924, 1936 and 1977 Soviet Constitutions these bodies served as the collective head of state of the Soviet Union.
 The chairman of these bodies personally performed the largely ceremonial functions assigned to a single head of state but was provided little real power by the constitution.

 The Soviet Union was established in 1922.
 However, the country's first constitution was only adopted in 1924.
-Before that time, the 1918 Constitution of the Russian Soviet Federative Socialist Republic functioned as the constitution of the USSR.
-According to the 1918 Constitution, the All-Russian Central Executive Committee (CEC), whose chairman was head of state, had the power to determine what matters of income and taxation would go to the state budget and what would go to the local soviets.
-The CEC could also limit taxes.
+Before that time, the 1918 Constitution of the Russian Socialist Federative Soviet Republic functioned as the constitution of the USSR.
+Based on the 1918 Constitution of the Russian SFSR, the Central Executive Committee (CEC) was established.
+It had a Presidium with a collective group of chairmen considered as the heads of state and had the power to determine what matters of income and taxation would go to the state budget and what would go to the local soviets, as well as the power to limit taxes.
 In periods between convocations of the Congress of Soviets the CEC held supreme power.
 In between sessions of the Congress of Soviets the CEC was responsible for all the affairs of the Congress of Soviets.
 The CEC and the Congress of Soviets was replaced by the Presidium and the Supreme Soviet respectively by several amendments to the 1936 Constitution in 1938.